 Subwoofer placement and calibration tips

-Whether you have 1 subwoofer, or are looking to add one to your system.
+Subwoofer placement and calibration tips, whether you have 1 subwoofer, or are looking to add one to your system.
 A subwoofer is an essential part of a home theatre.
 It has the ability of fundamentally changing a home theatre experience.
 Rather than being able to hear the bass, you can actually feel it in your chest.
 It moves from a listening experience to a physical experience.
 Here are some tips we have to help you make the most of your subwoofer, and the bass frequencies within your room.

 Go Wireless